 Olaf’s

 This is our favorite local spot.
 It’s a corner bar a few blocks from the main drag and incredibly dog-friendly.
 There is a great bar food menu with soft pretzels, wings, and other fried foods.
 But the bar has a secret.
-Once you’re inside, look to the right and see a door resembling a female organ.
+Once inside, look to the right and see a door resembling an important female organ.
 You just have to take your photo in the doorway.
-Pass through and you’ll find yourself in a room filled with pinball machines and classic arcade games.
+Pass through, and you’ll find yourself in a room filled with pinball machines and classic arcade games.

 Shingletown Saloon